Terms & Conditions

 -

-Adhere to published illness exclusion periods and accept management’s decisions regarding temporary exclusions in the interest of public health.
+Adhere to illness exclusion periods and public health requirements.

 -

-Conduct themselves respectfully.
-Abusive, aggressive, intimidating, or discriminatory behaviour—whether verbal or physical—towards staff, children, or other families will not be tolerated.
+Abusive, aggressive, intimidating, or discriminatory behaviour towards staff, children, or other families will not be tolerated.

 8. Disclaimer and Legal Notice

-Willow Tree Childcare operates in accordance with applicable legislation, including but not limited to the Early Years Foundation Stage (EYFS), Equality Act 2010, Children and Families Act 2014, and Data Protection Act 2018.
+Willow Tree Childcare operates in accordance with applicable legislation, including but not limited to the Early Years Foundation Stage (EYFS), the Equality Act 2010, the Children and Families Act 2014, and the Data Protection Act 2018.

-The nursery reserves the right to amend its terms, policies, fee structures, or availability of services at any time, without prior notice, where necessary to comply with law, respond to inspections, or meet operational needs.
-While the nursery endeavours to inform parents of material changes, it is the responsibility of each parent or carer to stay updated with current policies.
+The nursery reserves the right to amend its terms, policies, fee structures, or availability of services where necessary to comply with legal or regulatory requirements or operational needs.

 These Terms & Conditions do not restrict any statutory rights under UK law.
-However, the nursery accepts no liability for indirect loss, inconvenience, or disruption arising from external circumstances, regulatory changes, or force majeure.
+The nursery accepts no liability for indirect loss arising from external circumstances, regulatory change, or events beyond its control.

-All queries regarding these terms should be addressed in writing to:
+All queries relating to these Terms & Conditions should be addressed in writing to: